 Frequently Asked Questions

-Is Montana considered a high desert climate?
+Is Montana classified as a high desert?

-What parts of Montana have desert-like landscapes worth visiting?
+What parts of Montana are most desert-like?

 Sources: